 Many have direct access to fishing so it will provide easy access and make your stay enjoyable.

-With more than 1,100 square miles of water reservoirs and a year-round fishing season, South Dakota is a fishmeran’s dream.
+With more than 1,100 square miles of water reservoirs and a year-round fishing season, South Dakota is a fisherman’s dream.
 From glistening mountain streams to glacial lakes to Prairie Rivers, the state is rife with some of the finest fishing opportunities in North America.
-Although there are dozens of fish species for the catching, South Dakotan fishers seem to prefer several tried-and-true favorites, including the walleye, bluegill, bass, catfish, trout, perch, pike, salmon, and crappie.
+Although there are dozens of fish species for the catching, South Dakotan fishers seem to prefer several tried-and-true favorites, including the walleye, bluegill, bass, catfish, northern, trout, perch, pike, salmon, and crappie.